All posts

 Two things start:

-The simulator is the most important part of the workflow.
+The inspector is the most important part of the workflow.
 It renders your components exactly as they’d appear in ChatGPT, with all display modes (inline, fullscreen, picture-in-picture), light and dark themes, and mock tool invocations.
 Changes hot-reload without a browser refresh.

 Writing a Resource